Image Carousel with 2 slides

 The African Nutritional Sciences Research Consortium (ANSRC) brings together academic and research institutions from across the East African region, with the goal of building a PhD training program in basic laboratory research in nutritional and agricultural sciences.

 ANSRC was founded in 2012 as a consortium following successful visits by consortium facilitators to multiple institutions in East Africa.
 The consortium is registered as a Society with the Republic of Kenya.
-The elected officials are: Chair, Dr. Gordon Nguka (Masinde Muliro University of Science and Technology); Vice Chair, Dr. John Msuya (Sokoine University of Agriculture); Secretary, Prof. Bonnie Dunbar (University of Nairobi); Treasurer, Mr. James Wariero (Center for Public Health and Development and ANSRC East African Coordinator).
+The elected officials are: Chair, Dr. Gordon Nguka (Masinde Muliro University of Science and Technology); Vice Chair, Dr. John Msuya (Sokoine University of Agriculture); Treasure, Prof. Francis Mulaa (University of Nairobi); Secretary, Prof. Bonnie Dunbar (University of Nairobi); and Coordinator, Dr. Edwardina Ndhine.

 Click here to learn more about the ANSRC